cesarferreira/oh/README.md

 ```

 ## Usage
-Run the command and enjoy the app being opened where you want it
+Run the command and enjoy the app being opened where you want it, I use it all the time for `Android Studio` and `Source Tree`

 ```
 Usage